Key legislation and terminology

-In the Act, the term ‘medical treatment’ includes most medical treatment normally carried out by a health professional, but does not specifically refer to withholding or withdrawing life-sustaining treatment.
-However, cases in the New South Wales courts have decided that the term ‘health care’ includes withholding or withdrawing life-sustaining treatment.
-Those decisions are referred to as ‘health care decisions’.
+Medical treatment includes most medical treatment normally carried out by a health professional, but does not specifically refer to withholding or withdrawing life-sustaining treatment.
+However, cases in the New South Wales courts have decided that health care includes withholding or withdrawing life-sustaining treatment.
+Those decisions are referred to as health care decisions.

-A ‘person with disability’ is defined as someone who is intellectually, physically, psychologically or sensorially disabled, or otherwise disabled, or of advanced age, or mentally ill, and is restricted in major life activities to the extent that the person requires supervision or social habilitation.
+A person with disability is someone who is intellectually, physically, psychologically or sensorially disabled, or otherwise disabled, or of advanced age, or mentally ill, and is restricted in major life activities to the extent that the person requires supervision or social habilitation.